paceholder/nodeeditor/README.rst

 #.
 Be polite, respectful and collaborative.
 #.
 For submitting a bug:

    #.
 Describe your environment (Qt version, compiler, OS etc)
    #.
 Describe steps to reproduce the issue

 #.
 For submitting a pull request:

    #.
 Create a proposal task first.
 We can come up with a better design together.
    #.
 Create a pull-request.
-If applicable create a simple example to your
+If applicable, create a simple example for your
-         iescribe your problem in details, provide use cases,
+      problem, describe the changes in details, provide use cases.

 #.
 For submitting a development request: